chchiou/markrov-text-generator/README.md

 **Requirements:**
 - Python 2.7
-- tweepy (and API keys)
+- tweepy (and Twitter API keys)
 - sqlite3

+### A WORD OF CAUTION: ###
+This might not be the worst implementation you're gonna find on github and it does scale up to few GBs of data
+(I personally got the DB up to ~5GB) but there's a lot of dumb crap in here.
+It was a project worth 2 points/credits/dunno-how-people-calls-them, which is very little if you don't know and means I couldn't spend too much time building it (I didn't even build it alone).
+Also, Markrov Chains might aswell be a real thing, with a proper name and proper theory.
+I don't know.
+If that's not the case remember to commend me for the next Turing Award!

 ## Instructions ##

 1. Get the API keys from Twitter and put them in `token-stream.py` *(you can find lots of guides on how to do that)*
-2. Launch token-stream.py and let it gather tweets for some time (careful, your database is gonna get fat fast)
+2. Launch `token-stream.py` and let it gather tweets for some time (careful, your database is gonna get fat fast)
 3. Open a python shell and `import markov.py`.
 Generate delirious sentences by calling `generate('$')` you can also use different starting points, just type the word you'd like the sentence to start with (`$` means to start from any sentence).
 4. ???
 5. PROFIT?
+6. *Please let me know if you find any extraordinarly funny sentence!
+(PROFIT!)*

+A quote from a text generated trough this script:

+	I'm not fucking rocket science!